rizqijawwadin/Hadoop-MapReduce/README.md

 You can get sample data in the [reusable-data/](reusable-data) directory file, or if you want to modify the data yourself, you can use the source code in the ```collecting_data/``` directory file.

 ### Requirements
+1. Python ^2.7.x
-1. Hadoop
+2. Hadoop
-2. Apache Spark (PySpark)
+3. Apache Spark (PySpark)
+4. Jupyter Notebook

 ## Installation